Discovering...

 Softest and lightest

 How leather gets its color matters for quality, longevity, and environmental impact.
-Understanding the difference helps you identify premium goods.

 Pros: Environmentally friendlier, unique color variation, beautiful aging, no harsh chemical smell